Alan Devonshire: International career

-Devonshire was selected to play for England by his former manager at West Ham, Ron Greenwood.
-He made his debut on 20 May 1980 in a 1–1 draw against Northern Ireland.
+Devonshire was selected to play for England by Ron Greenwood, his former manager at West Ham.
+He debuted on 20 May 1980 in a 1–1 draw against Northern Ireland.
 Greenwood selected him again on 31 May 1980 in a friendly game against Australia, which England won 2–1.
-Unfortunately for Devonshire his position and style of play were also those of Glenn Hoddle who was preferred as an international selection.
-He would have to wait two years for his next cap, on 25 May 1982 in a 2–0 win against Netherlands.
+Unfortunately for Devonshire, his position and style of play were similar to those of Glenn Hoddle, and he often found himself playing second fiddle to the Tottenham man.
+He would have to wait two years for his next cap, on 25 May 1982, in a 2–0 win against the Netherlands.
 Another game followed on 2 June 1982, a 1–1 draw against Iceland.
-Both of these games were warm-up games before the 1982 World Cup.
-Devonshire was omitted from the final squad for the tournament.
-New England manager, Bobby Robson attempting to rebuild an aging England team, selected Devonshire in October 1982.
-The game, against West Germany finished 2–1 to the Germans in a bad defeat for England.
-His final two appearances, against Greece and Luxembourg came towards the end of 1983 and were Devonshire's only appearances in competitive international games, the games being qualifiers for the 1984 UEFA European Football Championship.
+These games were warm-up matches for the 1982 World Cup, but Devonshire was missing from England's final squad for the tournament.
+Bobby Robson, England's new manager, attempting to rebuild an ageing team, selected Devonshire in October 1982.
+The game against West Germany finished in a 2–1 defeat.
+His final two appearances, against Greece and Luxembourg, came towards the end of 1983.
+These were qualifiers for the 1984 UEFA European Football Championship and Devonshire's only appearances in competitive international games.